DirtBagXon/model3emu-code-sinden/README.md

 ## How To Get It

-Windows builds are updated automatically and available on the official Supermodel [download page](https://supermodel3.com/Download.html).
-Linux and macOS users currently have to build from source.
+Builds from this repository are updated automatically and available on the Github [release page](https://github.com/DirtBagXon/model3emu-code-sinden/releases).

 ## Build Instructions